Prescott, Arizona: History

 "Execution of a soldier of the 8th Infantry in Prescott, Arizona 1877" is the caption.
 In fact, it is the execution of Private James Malone of Company K 12th US Infantry in Prescott Arizona March 15, 1878, for his part in a January 1876 murder.

 Prescott was originally inhabited by the indigenous Yavapai, who had split off from Patayan groups around 1300 AD.
 The first recorded European contact with the Yavapai was made by Spaniard Antonio de Espejo in 1583, who was looking for gold.
 Until the 1860s, there was no permanent European presence.
 The territory was explored by the Walker Party in 1862 and 1863.
 Walker and his men discovered gold at Hassayampa Creek, just south of Prescott, in 1863.
 Further gold was struck at nearby Lynx Creek, Weaver Creek, and Big Bug.
 With the backing of Ohio railroad magnates, the Arizona Organic Act establishing the Arizona Territory was pushed through in February 1863.
 The land was now open to settlers.
 Fort Whipple was established the same year near present day Chino Valley.
 The fort was also made the territorial capital.

 The fort was moved to more mountainous terrain 20 mi south the next year.
 Arizona Territorial Governor John Noble Goodwin selected the site of Prescott following his first tour of the new territory.
-Goodwin replaced Governor John A. Gurley, appointed by Abraham Lincoln, who died before taking office.
+Goodwin replaced Abraham Lincoln appointee Governor John A. Gurley, who died before taking office.
 Downtown streets in Prescott are named in honor of both of them.
 Goodwin selected a site south of the temporary capital on the east side of Granite Creek near a number of mining camps.
 The new town was named in honor of historian William H. Prescott during a public meeting on May 30, 1864.
 Robert W. Groom surveyed the new community, and an initial auction sold 73 lots on June 4, 1864.
 By July 4, 1864, 232 lots had been sold within the new community.
 Prescott was incorporated in 1881.

 The mineral wealth of Prescott included a good quantity of both gold and silver, and made the hamlet the most important city in northern Arizona.
 It also escalated the American Indian Wars, as pioneers and natives increasingly attacked the other, in ever bloodier reprisals.
 Tribes also chose sides against each other, with the Maricopa and O'odham fighting alongside American and Mexican settlers against the Yavapai and Apache in brutal campaigns.
 The Hualapai War broke out in northern Arizona in 1865, which brought a period of guerilla warfare, though few pitched battles.
 Not until 1935 were the Yavapai given a reservation in Prescott, and at first only a mere 75 acres directly adjacent to Fort Whipple.
 An extra 1320 acres were provided in 1956.